 Here’s an example of related posts created by the Shareaholic plugin.

-Some sites have a welcome message that sits on top of the site header.
-Others have a widgetized area inside the header itself — usually on the right-hand side.
+Some sites have a welcome message that sits on top of the site header while others have a widgetized area inside the header itself — usually on the right-hand side.
 StudioPress themes typically include this area.
 You can use it for a variety of things — add a search box, show the date, or display a banner ad.

 One of my clients recently used it to show her site’s title.
 I had put her logo in the standard spot, on the left side of the header.
 She wanted the title as well, and this was her clever solution.